wtsi-hgi/hgi-cloud/docs/setup.md

 ### Copy / Create .s3cfg file
 `.s3cfg` is the name of the configuration file for a tool called `s3cmd`.
-This tool is let's the user manage any aspects of their S3 objects buckets.
+This tool let's the user manage any aspect of their S3 objects and buckets.
 `.s3cfg` needs to be located in your home directory on the `Console server` and it should look like this:
 ```ini